 We were also impressed with the compact and portable size of the SCOSCHE Revolt charger.
 The dual port USB car charger is one of the smallest options on our list with its low profile design, and it sits almost entirely flat against your car’s cigarette lighter.
 This low profile design can make it a little more difficult to remove the charger from the cigarette lighter, but for the most part, the majority of people simply leave the unit plugged in.

 When we first started researching the best car chargers, all of the options seemed too similar, but as we dug a little deeper, we started to find more nuanced differences between them.
 For starters, we looked for chargers that offered the most versatility in power output and port availability.
-Most people have more than one device they need to charge while they’re on the go, and the best car chargers should be able to handle that.
+Most people have more than one device they need to charge and will benefit from being able to charge two devices while they’re on the go, and the best car chargers should be able to handle that.
+This is especially true for family road trips where everyone has a smart device that needs charging.
+Therefore, we preferred models that allowed users to charge two devices at once.

 We also focused on chargers that offered some kind of quick charge capability, whether it was through a USB-C port or a Qualcomm Quick Charge 3.0 port.
 This isn’t a 100% necessity, but it’s always helpful to have faster charging capacity, especially when it’s more likely that you’ll be driving for a few minutes at a time instead of hours at a time.